These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 Amari Dejoie’s father didn’t want her to follow him into the entertainment world.
 They never do, she jokes.

 But Dejoie, who grew up in Los Angeles, caught the bug and started acting and modeling at 17.
 Now 30, she’s studying acting, paying $400 a month for classes and taking all the side jobs she can, including working as an extra on set.
 She has appeared in music videos and at events as a booth model.
-She is considering a job as a waitress to help her out during the strike.
+She is considering a job as a waitress to get by during the strike.

-My dad was in SAG at the time and his residue paid for a house, says Dejoie, who was manning the picket lines in Los Angeles last week.
-It’s the same job, and (again) it’s completely different now.
+My dad was in SAG at the time and his residue paid for a house,” says Dejoie, who was manning the picket lines in Los Angeles last week.
+It’s the same company, and (again) it’s completely different now.

 Dejoie also worries about the impact of artificial intelligence on the industry and her job as an extra, where she earns around $150 a day for being available for background shots.
 Actors worry that studios will want to digitize their footage and use it repeatedly after paying for just one day’s work.